 c) By Tour

-How much is an entrance fee to Paradise cave?
+How much is the entrance fee to Paradise cave?

-The road from the gate to the ticketing point will make you feel excited with the steep slopes of up to 40 degrees.
-The surrounding area is gorgeous as well, so don’t forget to stop and take some beautiful pictures.
+The road from the gate to the ticketing point will excite you with the steep slopes of up to 40 degrees.
+The surrounding area is gorgeous, so don’t forget to stop and take some beautiful pictures.

-Getting to the gate, you will see most of the visitors are traveling on tour.
-After parking your bike/ car, you can then go to the ticket booth to buy tickets.
+Getting to the gate, you will see most visitors traveling on tour.
+After parking your bike/ car, you can go to the ticket booth to buy tickets.

 At first, I thought the price was a bit high, but after visiting, the beauty of the cave changed my mind.